gianfranco-s/gianfranco-s/README.md

 ## Hi, I'm Gianfranco
 - 🔭 I’m currently working on Internet of Things with ESP32
-- 🌱 I’m currently learning Machine Learning on Python
+- 🌱 I’m currently learning React

 ## The languages I'm most comfortable with